localytics/localytics-unity/README.md

 - Setup the SDK within Unity and the native development platforms (setting Localytics App Key and Push notification)
 - Add the Localytics App Key to localytics.options.android.json and localytics.options.ios.json
 - If using firebase push notifications on android then fill in strings.xml with values from
+- Open the tutorial scene Tutorial1_ConfiguringTheSDK.unity to check your configuration
 - Start calling the Localytics API from any MonoBehavior

 ## Importing the Unity Plugin Packages